segalll/DiscordRPCPlugin/README.md

 Make sure to follow the initial setup instructions or else this plugin will not work for Steam users.
 A button to open the instructions is located in the plugin settings (F2 -> Plugins -> DiscordRPCPlugin)

+Essentially, the dummy discord_game_sdk.dll needs to replace the original in the Rocket League binary folder.
+I recommend saving the original just in case.

 ## Console Variables

 **drpc_enabled 1|0** - Enable Discord RPC (Default: 1)